HoustonArt/ArtProject/docs/Login.md

-To loging to ArtLike, one must first create an account.
+To log to ArtLike, one must first create an account.
 This is accomplished by